 - Plans for uplifts (and cannibalization) for promotions, price changes and key events, including building promotional presentation stock.

-- Calculates store and channel inventory, managing waste and obsolescence of product with clear shelf life on a time-phased according to demand and supply.
+- Calculate store and channel inventory, managing waste and obsolescence of product with clear shelf life on a time-phased according to demand and supply.

 - Allocate product in short supply.